-The award-winning Timothy Verville’s performances are hailed by reviewers as “a dazzling musical experience.”
+The award-winning Timothy Verville’s performances are hailed by reviewers as “awe-inspiring” and for “bringing down the house.”
+(Atlanta Arts Scene).
+He is praised for possessing “finely focused conducting, (in which) the energy and pace of the music never sagged” (Tulsa World).
 His innovative, imaginative, and musically engaging approaches in the concert hall position him as a uniquely multifaceted and multi-talented conductor of the modern orchestral world.

 In his fourth season as Music Director and Conductor of the Georgia Symphony Orchestra, Verville has energized audiences while increasing and diversifying concert offerings.
 His strong focus on audience engagement and outreach is recognized throughout the community and in the League of American Orchestra’s Symphony magazine.
 His creative and collaborative programing has expanded the organization’s performance footprint and served to build bridges into underrepresented populations.
 In addition to conducting classics, pops, and special performances, he designs the Sensory Friendly concerts which have been supported by National Endowment for the Arts.

 In 2007, Verville began a relationship with the Boston Chamber Orchestra that would encompass over a decade of music-making.
 Beginning as an instrumentalist in the orchestra, he was asked to become Associate Conductor and later Principal Guest Conductor.
 He recorded music by Vaughan Williams for the orchestra’s 2013 international CD release.